-In accordance with Government Auditing Standards, we have also issued our report dated March 13, 2023 on our consideration of the District's internal control over the Bond Construction Funds (Measure CC, November 2002 and Measure C, November 2014) financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over the Bond Construction Funds (Measure CC, November 2002 and Measure C, November 2014) financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over the Bond Construction Funds (Measure CC, November 2014) financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over the Bond Construction Funds (Measure CC, November 2002 and Measure C, November 2014) financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 11, 2024 on our consideration of the District's internal control over the Bond Construction Funds financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over the Bond Construction Funds financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over the Bond Construction Funds financial reporting and compliance.